unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   If empty, the objects will be created in the root.

 - **Sync Visibility, Sync Transform, etc.**
   Settings for enabling/disabling the sync of the applicable properties.

+  > This can be used to confirm specific results, for example, unchecking **Sync Transform** will let us confirm
-  This is useful for confirming the results precisely, such as the physics simulation behavior in Play mode without being overridden by the transform sync.
+  > the physics simulation behavior in Play mode accurately.

   - **Update Mesh Colliders**
     if enabled and the mesh is updated, MeshCollider properties will be updated as well.

   > Disabling **Sync Meshes** brings better performance, and is recommended if syncing meshes is not necessary,